UNIVERSE-HPC/course-material/cloud_computing/migrating_app_to_cloud/app_remote_storage.md

 The S3 bucket will be used to store the images uploaded by the users and processed by the application.

 1. Open the AWS Management Console and navigate to the [S3 service](https://s3.console.aws.amazon.com/s3/home).
 Please make sure you are in the correct AWS region.
 You can select the region by clicking on the region dropdown in the top right corner of the console.
-Refer to the image below, where the region selection is highlighted with a red box for guidance on changing the region
+Refer to the image below, where the region selection is highlighted with a red box for guidance on changing the region.

    ![AWS Region Selection](S3_Region.jpg)